-This means Nigerians are not by any means new to the concept of a home office.
+This means Nigerians are not by any means new to the concept of home offices.
 However, only a few have taken up the responsibility of giving their home working space some elegant look and making it comfier.

 For some reason, I believe in a friendly working environment, as it enhances my productivity and gives me a reason to do more.
 And contrary to what many people think of a great home office, at times, basic things count more.

-There are so many home office ideas to recreate, but in this article, I will be walking you through the most essential tools you need for your home office in Nigeria and also give you some quick tips on where you can go about it in getting yourself one or two of these home office equipment.
+There are so many home office ideas to recreate, but in this article, I will be walking you through the most essential tools you need for your home office in Nigeria and also give you some quick tips on where you can get yourself one or two of these home office equipment.

 Why do you need a home office in Nigeria?